 We ask that you SIR yes or no by June 1.
 At the bottom of the admission letter there is a link that will allow you to let us know if you are accepting or declining our admission offer.
 If you plan on accepting our offer, completing the SIR will allow you to see what other steps you must complete to enroll as a graduate student at UC Davis.
 Even if you plan on declining your admission offer we’d appreciate it if you complete the SIR to let us know.

 Do I need a MS to be eligible to apply to the Ph.D.?

 No. Applicants intending to pursue a Ph.D. degree should apply directly to the Ph.D. program, even if an M.S. degree has not yet been obtained.

 What is the GPA requirement for the Ph.D. program?

 Applicants to the Ph.D. program should have a minimum undergraduate GPA of 3.5 (out of 4.0) as well as a minimum graduate GPA of 3.50 (out of 4.0) if applicable.

 I have a BS degree in a different major.
 Can I still apply?

-How do I submit an online application for fall?
+How do I submit an online application?

 How do I pay the application fee?